 High school is tough and Persona 3 did a masterful job capturing the complexities of student life.
 Easily one of the best JRPGs I’ve played, the game gave players an extremely difficult choice near its end that still haunts me.

-With 2018 here and my stint as co-guest editor ending for the weekend, I thought it’d be interesting to revisit that choice and all its life-shattering implications.
+With the New Year here, I thought it’d be interesting to revisit that choice and all its life-shattering implications.

 Every time the New Year comes around, I think a lot about the choices I made in the previous year, while at the same time wondering how the days went by so fast.
 The whole experience of playing Persona 3 was similar to that feeling.
 A JRPG with social simulation elements that came out in 2007, it actually reminded me of the two years I attended elementary school in Seoul, Korea back in the late 80s.
 The exams were really hard, we had to study all the time, and there was even school on Saturdays, which I hated.
 Persona 3 takes the best elements of academic life and distills them into a fast paced experience revolving around forming social links and playing the role of secret savior by night.